 Consider a situation where the company has to close down its business and liquidate all its assets.
 What is the minimum value the company receives upon liquidation?
 The answer to this lies in the “Book Value” of the firm.

-The “Book Value” of a firm is simply the amount of money left on table after the company pays off its obligations.
+The “Book Value” of a firm is simply the amount of money left on the table after the company pays off its obligations.
 Consider the book value as the salvage value of the company.
 Suppose the book value of a company is Rs.200Crs, then this is the amount of money the company can expect to receive after it sells everything and settles its debts.
-Usually the book value is expressed on a per share basis.
-For example, if the book value per share is Rs.60, then Rs.60 per share is what the shareholder can expect in case the company decides to liquidate.
+Usually, the book value is expressed on a per-share basis.
+For example, if the book value per share is Rs.60, then Rs.60 per share is what the shareholder can expect if the company decides to liquidate.
 The ‘Book Value’ (BV) can be calculated as follows:

 BV = [Share Capital + Reserves (excluding revaluation reserves) / Total Number of shares]

 Hence the Book Value per share = [17.1+1345.6 – 0] / 17.081